Exploring Cornwall: A Perfect 4-Day Summer Getaway

 Traveling from London to Newquay offers a chance to experience the stunning beauty of Cornwall.
 This vibrant region is known for its impressive coastline, rugged moors, and quaint towns.

-TRAVEL ITINERARIESEUROPE
+TRAVEL ITINERARIESUKROADTRIP

 Embarking on a summer getaway to Cornwall is an exciting prospect, particularly when commencing your journey from London to the vibrant coastal town of Newquay.
 The trip spans approximately five hours by car, making it not only a convenient excursion but also a scenic travel experience filled with anticipation and wonder.
 As you set off early in the morning, the thrill of discovery ahead can set a perfect tone for your vacation.